If You’re Considering a Facelift…

 The Best Candidates for a Facelift

 The best candidate for a facelift is a man or woman whose face and neck have begun to sag, but whose skin still has some elasticity and whose bone structure is strong and well-defined.
-Most patients are in their forties to sixties, but facelifts can be done successfully on people in their seventies or eighties as well.
+Most patients are in their 40s to 60s, but facelifts can be done successfully on people in their 70s or 80s as well.

-A facelift can make you look younger and fresher, and it may enhance your self- confidence in the process.
+A facelift can make you look younger and fresher, and it may enhance your self-confidence in the process.
 But it can’t give you a totally different look, nor can it restore the health and vitality of your youth.
-Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.
+Before you decide to have surgery, think carefully about your expectations and discuss them with your board-certified plastic surgeon.

 All Surgery Carries Some Uncertainty and Risk